MattieBelt/mattie-strapi-bundle/docs/content/en/quick-start.md

 ---
 title: Quick Start Guides
-subtitle: 'Guides to quickly get started with this mattie-bundle for Strapi.'
+subtitle: 'Guides to quickly get started with this mattie-bundle for Strapi. 📚'
 description: 'Get quickly started with these guides for this mattie-bundle for Strapi.'
 position: 01
 category: '🚀 Getting Started'